 And just like that, I finally made it happen in 2008.
 For a full year I was living in Egypt, learning Arabic thanks to a full-ride academic scholarship.
 For a year before that, I prepped intensely, fueled by the passion ignited in me that summer of 1996.
 After that year in the Middle East, I embarked to Morocco to study some more and, 7 months later, my country counter clicked past 20.

 The downs made me scream in the middle of a dusty room and want to get out of the country ASAP.
 It happens…and it so also happens that Egypt is close to Israel, Palestine, and Jordan.
-So when I had enough, I simply went on an epic solo Middle East road trip, hitchhiking and Couchsurfing through historical lands.
+So when I had enough, I simply embarked on an epic solo Middle East road trip, hitchhiking and Couchsurfing through historical lands.

 Furthermore, after my study abroad program in Egypt, I had to stay abroad.
 Where did I end up?
 In another study abroad program in Morocco!
 From there, I visited Europe several times.
-Then, in 2010, I came back to the U.S. to face post-travel depression and learned that a digital nomad career was for me.
+Then, in 2010, I came back to the U.S. to face post-travel depression and learned that a digital nomad career was the only option for me.

 Thanks for all the lessons and travel inspiration, Egypt!